 - Preheat the oven to 400°F.

 - Peel and chop the persimmons into bite size pieces.
 Sprinkle with 1/4 teaspoon of cardamom and set aside.
-For sweeter scones, mix 1/4 teaspoon of cardamom with 1/4 cup of brown sugar and mix with the chopped cardamom, set aside.
+For sweeter scones or if your persimmons aren't as sweet as you'd like, mix 1/4 teaspoon of cardamom with 1/4 cup of brown sugar and mix with the chopped persimmons, set aside.

 - Add flour, granulated sugar, salt, cardamom and baking powder into a medium bowl and mix to combine or you can sift everything together.